 As the Lord tears down and rebuilds lives, we are invited to be his workmen.
-The vision of the Department of Counseling and Interpersonal Relations faculty is for our students to have a strong, unwavering biblical world view and a deep understanding that Christ makes all things new.
+The vision of the Grace College Graduate School of Counseling faculty is for our students to have a strong, unwavering biblical world view and a deep understanding that Christ makes all things new.

 Our students are trained to assist hurting people in the healing journey by being scripturally grounded, professionally skilled, and interpersonally competent as they work in faith-based and secular mental health agencies.
 Students completing the 62-hour Master of Arts in Clinical Mental Health Counseling degree are prepared and qualified to begin the process of acquiring state licensure in mental health counseling or pursue doctoral studies in counseling.